-That is, it considers all relevant factors that create an economic incentive for it to exercise the renewal.
-After the commencement date, the Group reassesses the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise (or not to exercise) the option to renew (e.g., a change in business strategy).
+That is, it considers all relevant factors that the renewal.
+After the commencement date. the Group reassesses the lease term if there is that is within its control and affects its ability to exercise (or not to exercise) the option to renew (e.g., a change in business strategy).

-2.3.9 Investments in associates and joint ventures
+2.3.9 Investments in associates and ioint ventures